precice/precice.github.io/README.md

 repository that owns them.

-Adding a new imported project requires an import and mounts in `config/_default/module.toml`, an edit-link mapping in the Hugo configuration, and a navigation entry where appropriate.
+Adding a new imported project requires an import and mounts in `config/_default/module.toml`, an edit-link mapping in `config/_default/params.toml`, and a navigation entry where appropriate.
 Adding a tutorial currently also requires an entry in `data/sidebars/tutorials_sidebar.yml`.

 ## Search